im-hanzou/Arbitrium-RAT/README.md

 ###  __Build__

-> :warning: run `sed` to set the server domain in all files
+> :warning: use `setAPI_FQDN.sh` first to set the server domain/IP in all files